-Parent teacher conferences are required and scheduled during the second and fourth quarters.
+Learning Plan Meetings are required and scheduled during the first and third quarters.
+Pre-K Has learning plan meetings in December and May.
 During this time families will have the opportunity to meet their child(ren)'s teachers and receive a face-to-face evaluation of their child(ren)'s progress as well as to discuss class requirements with teachers.

 Highlander students are encouraged to exhibit their excellent work.
 These exhibitions combine written, visual and oral expression, and provide another form of assessment that link to priority learning standards each semester.
-These exhibitions and ELO presentations occur during the second and fourth quarters and will be highly publicized for all to attend.
-Parents are required to attend 1 exhibition and 1 ELO presentation every year.
+These exhibitions usually occur during the second and fourth quarters and will be highly publicized for all to attend.
+Parents are required to attend at least 1 exhibition every year.